Motsoaledi Loses Application For Permission To Appeal Against ZEP Extension

-Motsoaledi Loses Application For Permission To Appeal Against ZEP Extension3 minutes ago
+Motsoaledi Loses Application For Permission To Appeal Against ZEP Extension9 hours ago

 The Pretoria High Court has dismissed Home Affairs Minister Aaron Motsoaledi’s application in which he was requesting permission to appeal a decision made by a court regarding the termination of Zimbabwean Exemption Permits (ZEPs).
 The court had previously ruled that Motsoaledi’s decision to terminate the permits without proper consultation was unlawful and unconstitutional.